Find research at UW

 The URP staff can help you identify your interests and match them to a research opportunity.

 2. Do!
 Attend a URP Info Session or talk to a URP adviser before applying for positions.

 Register for an upcoming information session, follow-up with us during our drop-in advising hours, or send an email to email@example.com to schedule an appointment.
 In addition to helping you identify your interests, we can help you write a resume and cover letter (if necessary) and advise you on other elements of undergraduate research at UW (e.g., scheduling time to conduct research, getting credit, and obtaining funding).

 3. Do!
 Look broadly and realize that although the URP database is an extensive list, it is not comprehensive.

 The list is only a partial list of potential undergraduate research opportunities.
 It is only made up of opportunities submitted to us by research mentors.
 Some research mentors prefer that undergraduates meet with them to develop an opportunity together, rather than posting a specific listing on our web site or elsewhere.
 Also, some departments may have lists of opportunities which are not posted on this web site.
 Talk to a URP adviser so that they can help you find research opportunities that are not listed here.

-You want to find an opportunity that is right for you, not just any opportunity.
-Take some time to select which opportunities you want to apply for.
+You want to find the opportunity that is right for you, not just any opportunity.
+Take some time to select which opportunities to apply for.
 In your initial contact email, be sure to communicate your interest in conducting undergraduate research and your desire to work with that faculty member.
 The more specific and tailored your email is, the more success you will have connecting with potential faculty mentors.
-Also keep in mind that much of the research on campus is interdisciplinary (i.e., it crosses degree and subject areas) so there may be many interesting opportunities outside of your major department.
+Also keep in mind that much of the research on campus is interdisciplinary (i.e. it crosses degree and subject areas), so interesting opportunities may exist outside of your major.

 5. Don’t!
 Get frustrated.